dbuchko/tap-gitops/README.md

 1. Continue and install TAP using the instructions from the documentation [here](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.5/tap/install-gitops-sops.html#create-a-new-git-repository-2).
 There are some things to note before starting:

+   * Sample values files can be found [here](https://github.com/dbuchko/tap-gitops/tree/main/clusters/samples/01-basic)
    * You must create and use your own github repo to manage your installation.
    * Keep in mind the files that have already been downloaded into `downloads` folder of your user home directory.
    * All values required for the installation have been provided in the environment variables above.
+   * TAP images have already been copied to the Azure registry.
+   * TAP packages are located in the Azure registry under `$CODE_NAME/tap-packages`

    Once you get TAP with the initial basic supply chain installed, provide the instructor the external IP address of your Contour system ingress using